21 Mar Please The Palate Pick of the Week: Restaurant Take-Out and Delivery Resources

 Food delivery apps, such as Postmates, UberEats, Grubhub, Caviar and DoorDash, are wonderful resources that we are all familiar with using.
 As we have done in normal times, we go on the app, select the cuisine we are in the mood for and choose a restaurant to order from.

-But many restaurants have did not offer takeout or delivery before the Coronavirus outbreak are now offering a variety of services.
+But many restaurants that did not offer takeout or delivery before the Coronavirus outbreak are now offering a variety of services.
 Everyday I receive emails from restaurants letting me know that they are offering food-to-go, delivery services, have created marketplaces and special order menus.
 We can order online, pick-up curbside or get deliveries across the nation from the food delivery apps we are accustomed to using.

 How do we keep track of who is open, what they are offering and how we can access them?
 Luckily, numerous sites have been created offering comprehensive resources.